St. Stanislaus Catholic Church

 Rossville, Kansas

-The new church is located south of the Parish Hall and set farther back from the street to create a welcoming forecourt plaza.
-This new public space serves as both a gathering point and an outdoor venue for liturgical celebrations, visually linking the church to the city park and swimming pool across the street.
+Positioned south of the existing Parish Hall and set back from the street, the new church creates a welcoming forecourt plaza that serves as both a gathering space and an outdoor setting for liturgical celebrations.
+The plaza establishes a strong civic presence, visually connecting the church to the city park and swimming pool across the street while reinforcing its role as the spiritual heart of the community.

-Drawing inspiration from Renaissance precedents such as Alberti’s Sant’Andrea and Palladio’s Venetian churches, the façade combines the classical forms of the Roman temple front and triumphal arch, symbolizing the passage from the secular to the sacred.
-Constructed of brick and limestone, the exterior conveys permanence, dignity, and reverence befitting the house of God.
+Inspired by Renaissance masterpieces such as Alberti's Sant'Andrea and Palladio's Venetian churches, the design combines the architectural language of the Roman temple front and triumphal arch to symbolize the transition from the secular world into the sacred.
+Constructed of brick and limestone, the exterior conveys permanence, dignity, and timeless beauty.

-The interior draws from Early Christian basilican traditions, organized as a three-aisle nave terminating in an elevated sanctuary with the Tabernacle as its focal point.
-Giant pilasters order the central aisle, framing openings to the side aisles and high semicircular clerestory windows that wash the space in natural light.
-The side aisles form an ambulatory for devotional movement, incorporating the Stations of the Cross and stained-glass windows preserved from the historic church.
-A choir loft above the narthex provides space for music and liturgical accompaniment.
+The interior draws upon the traditions of the Early Christian basilica, with a three-aisle nave leading to an elevated sanctuary centered on the Tabernacle.
+Giant pilasters, high clerestory windows, and generous natural light create a bright and uplifting worship environment, while the side aisles form a devotional ambulatory incorporating the Stations of the Cross and stained-glass windows preserved from the original church.
+A choir loft overlooking the narthex provides space for music and liturgical accompaniment.

 Owner: The Archdiocese of Kansas City in Kansas